wa1d7/Hanna_Ignat_DB_Assignment_4/README.md

 ### In this project were responsible:

-**Ignat**-For normilize db architecture, ddl scripts, role, view, index
+**Ignat**-For normilize db architecture, ddl scripts, role, view

-**Hanna**-Python generation script, procedure and triggers, explain analyse
+**Hanna**-Python generation script, procedure and triggers, index. explain analyse